andria-dev/brownie/public/blog/creating-a-completely-static-build-with-nextjs/index.md

 The configuration object has one parameter that we are interested in: **`unstable_runtimeJS`**.
 To disable Next.js' runtime scripts, we'll set this to `false`.
 Keep in mind, Next.js only applies the configuration object on a per-page basis.
 Once we do this, the scripts provided are no longer in the **build**.
 This does not affect how `next dev` works because Next.js needs these scripts to be able to run in development mode.

-All of these steps were for a "simple" site.
+All of these steps were designed for a "simple" site.
 What exactly does that mean?

 In this instance, it means that you're using Next.js' default `Document` rendering component.
 It's what allows you to write your page components and not worry about creating your `<head>`, `<link>`, `<script>`, or `<body>` elements.